hoangph271/fortuneteller-lil-homie/README.md

 ## And the Fortune teller said...!

-> Even though Lil Homie walks through the valley of the shadow of PEs, he shall fear no evil, for #HHP is with him...!
+> Even though Lil Homie walks through the valley of the shadow of FEs, he shall fear no evil, for #HHP is with him...!

 ```javascript